Configuring the Firewall Log Analyzer app

 The Firewall Log Analyzer works similarly to an Intrusion Detection System, but it does not require the purchase and installation of an expensive device.
 If you already have an IDS/IPS, our app can help you interpret those logs as well.

-You will configure the app to send firewall logs to one of your RocketCyber-connected computers, where our firewall analysis software will identify malicious traffic, data leaks, and various reconnaissance and attack vectors.
+You will configure the app to send firewall logs to your RocketCyber-connected computers, where our firewall analysis software will identify malicious traffic, data leaks, and various reconnaissance and attack vectors.
 Any detected events will trigger an immediate alert, which will appear on your RocketCyber dashboard.

 To configure the Firewall Analyzer, follow these steps: